iampriyatam/priyatam/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ## Hey I’m a WEB developer.
-I’ve been born and raised in Raxaul, and I'm
+      ## Hey, I’m a Front End developer.
+I’ve been born and raised in Raxaul,
-      based in New Delhi.
-I’m currently a free folk who develops some creative web applications, i managed a team of designers and developers in a startup called WBN Technologies.
-When I’m not coding, writing or creating, I travel.
+      and I'm based in New Delhi.
+I’m currently working with a great startup community that develops some creative web applications, I also managed a team of web designers, developers, and Digital Marketing Analysts in a startup called WBN Technologies.
+When I’m not coding, writing, or creating, I travel.

     media:
       type: ImageBlock